How to separate Thai Massage from yoga

 Fancy Thai Massage techniques are often not very practical

-Then I talked to one of the teacher/therapists in this school and asked her if she ever uses this technique in her regular sessions.
+Then I talked to one of the teachers/therapists in this school and asked her if she ever uses this technique in her regular sessions.
 She said no, never.

-The position above is really more a partner yoga technique.
-In Thailand partner yoga has never been practiced.
+The position above is really more of a partner yoga technique.
+In Thailand, partner yoga has never been practiced.

-However many western therapists have extensive backgrounds in yoga, partner yoga or Acro yoga, and some of them combine those skills with Thai Massage.
+However many Western therapists have extensive backgrounds in yoga, partner yoga, or Acro yoga, and some of them combine these skills with Thai Massage.

 When to use or not to use certain techniques

 This is one of those techniques which look rather impressive.
-However it is difficult to execute:
+But it is difficult to execute:

 - If the client resists even a little bit or stiffens up, this can turn into a fiasco.